lisamariepritchett/StormOutcomes/StormOutcomes.md

 --

 Lisa M. Pritchett is the sole author and analyst of this report.
-It was completed on `r Sys.Date()` for Reproducible Research, John's Hopkin's University, Coursera.
+It was completed on 2017-11-23 for Reproducible Research, John's Hopkin's University, Coursera.